-Commenting on statements by Asad Abu Khalil - The Angry Arab - Chris Floyd has this to say:
+Commenting on statements by Asad Abu Khalil -

 These are wise words.
 One sees many angry comments directed at "The Jews" for what is happening in Gaza.
 But The Jews are not bombing anyone in Gaza; the Israeli government is.
 That does not make every Jew in the world somehow complicit in these war crimes.
 Or should every American be placed in the dock at The Hague with George W. Bush, Dick Cheney and all the other perpetrators of the even larger and more savage war crime carried out in Iraq [not to mention the torture regime and other evils]?
 To rail against The Jews en masse for the actions of some Jews is as pig-ignorant as, say, condemning every person with black skin for the crimes of one ghetto gang, or every Muslim for the act of a single extremist group, or indeed, condemning every white person for the crimes of the Gangster-in-Chief, George Bush.